miharothl/CarND-MPC-Project/README.md

 ## Polynomial Fitting and MPC Preprocessing

 The simulator returns the waypoints in the world coordinate system.
-The waypoints were transposed and rotated into the vehicle coordinate system `main.ccp: lines 97-104`.
+The waypoints were transposed and rotated into the vehicle coordinate system (`main.cpp: lines 97-104`).
 As a result of transformation the process of fitting a polynomial is simplified as orientation of the vehicle is 0 and the polynomial goes through the origin of the vehicle coordinate system.

-Once transformed a 3rd order polynomial was fitted to the waypoints.
+Once transformed a 3rd order polynomial was fit to the waypoints.

 ## Model Predictive Control with Latency

 Latency is used to simulate the delay between the actuator command to take effect on the vehicle.
 The actuator values computed by the solver for a next timestamp would be in the past.

-In order to compensate for that constraints were set to compute for two timestamps ahead `MPC.cpp lines 136-139`.
+In order to compensate for that constraints were set to compute for two timestamps ahead (`MPC.cpp lines 136-139`).

 The vehicle can complete the course with the target speed 70 Mph.